francisco1753/ib-personal-project/README.md

 # ib-personal-project
-my calculator i made for the ib personal project :)
+my calculator I made for the ib personal project :) made it using python which I learned through youtube videos